 Kenningtons Primary Academy has had another positive year and maintains a healthy financial position.
 End of key stage outcomes were not recorded or collected this year due to the COVID 19 pandemic.
-The academy closed on Friday 20th March but remained open to pupils of key workers.
-The number of children in school during this period ranged between 0 and 22.
-The school reopened on 4th June and by 2nd July all year groups had returned to school on a rota basis, as advised by SAGE.
-Approximately 85% of pupils returned to school before the summer holiday.
+The academy closed Monday 4 January 2021 but remained open to pupils of key workers.
+The number of children in school during this period ranged between 0 and 59.
+The school reopened on Monday 8 March 2021 to all year groups.
+After the school reopened and up until the end of the Summer Term bubbles had to close and remote learning took place for one class in each of the following year groups:- Years 1,2, 3 and 4.
+The Nursery was closed on 3 occasions.